victornguyen/vic.codes/content/blog/catching-up/index.md

   access state?)
 * React: context has an actual API now.
 Check it out.
 * Everyone seems to use VSCode now.
 Check it out.
 Is it good?
-* Re-learn your git commands and aliases.
-Create new aliases that make sense to 2019 you.
+* Relearn your git commands and aliases.
+Create new aliases that make sense to 2019-you.
 * You'll be right.
 ```